How to Install Arch Linux and Hyprland (Part 2 of 2)

 wl-clipboard: Clipboard manager for Wayland

-Since we installed sddm, our login manager, we'll need to enable it using Systemd.
+Since we installed ly, our login manager, we'll need to enable it using systemd.
+Ly needs to be enabled on a per-TTY basis.

 1